 The OC are working with experts to maximise the use of cleaner generators, supply a modern and cleaner bus fleet, and aspire to develop a car fleet containing hybrid and electric vehicles.
-In addition, a three-site campus village model will see some athletes staying close to their training and competition sites which will also support a reduction in travel and carbon emissions.
-Approximately, 1,600 athletes and officials will be housed at the NEC Hotel Campus, 1,900 at the University of Warwick and 2,800 people will stay at the primary village at the University of Birmingham.
+In addition, the three-site campus village model will see some athletes staying close to their training and competition sites which will also support a reduction in travel and carbon emissions.